CallofVoid/CLMS/README.md

 on all of the Mines .
-keep in mined that you win if only mine cells are flagged __NOT ALL OF THE CELLS__ and if you choose a mine cell you will loose there's a more complete description on how the game works inside MineSweeper.py see the [Important Notes](#Notes) section
+keep in mined that you win if only mine cells are flagged __NOT ALL OF THE CELLS__ and if you choose a mine cell you will loose this is somehow like that but you will have to use coordiation! like this format
+number: colum
+there's a more complete description on how the game works inside MineSweeper.py see the [Important Notes](#Notes) section